Gaussianity revisited: Exploring the Kibble-Zurek mechanism with superconducting rings: Experiments in an external field

-In deriving the above expression we also assumed $w$ smaller than the ring radius (or curvature radius in the case of a non-annular loop).
-Eq.~(\ref{radial1}) indicates that a superconducting loop acts as a flux-to-field transformer; if a magnetic sensor is placed above (or below) part of the loop, it will thus detect the local radial field, $H_\rho$, and so the magnetic flux, $\Phi_e$, linked to the loop, and/or the winding number, $n$.
-Pannetier {\it et al.}\cite{pannetier} successfully used high-sensitivity giant magnetoresistive sensors.
-However, in this context, the most natural magnetic sensors are planar Josephson tunnel junctions.
-More specifically, the critical current of Long Josephson Tunnel Junction (LJTJ) -- for which the loop itself constitutes one of the superconducting electrodes -- is able to resolve flux changes well below the flux quantum~\cite{PRB12} and promises to be a competitor of the magnetic sensors based on quantum interference~\cite{SUST12}.
-Fig.~\ref{ringb} shows a superconducting ring acting as the base electrode for two LJTJs (the need for two LJTJs will be discussed below).
+Eq.~(\ref{radial1}) indicates that a superconducting loop acts as a flux-to-field transformer; if a magnetic sensor is placed above (or below) part of the loop, it will thus detect the local radial field $H_\rho$ and hence the magnetic flux $\Phi_e$ linked to the loop and the winding number, $n$.
+In this context, the most natural magnetic sensors are planar Josephson tunnel junctions.
+More specifically, the critical current of Long Josephson Tunnel Junction (LJTJ) -- for which the loop itself constitutes one of the superconducting electrodes -- is able to resolve flux changes well below the flux quantum~\cite{PRB12}.
+Fig.~\ref{ringb} shows a superconducting ring acting as the base electrode for two LJTJs.
 Let us stress that the critical current of a LJTJ is sensitive to the surface field, $H_{\rho}$, whereas the superconducting loop is only sensitive to the perpendicular field, $H_{\perp}$.